 but you could find the same quality item from a department store as you could from a designer store.

 i really think it depends on how well known the label is, how good their clothes are (style wise) and what kind of customers they get based on age.posted over 4 years ago

 Generally, yeah.
 I’ve seen some exceptions, I mean a lot of the stuff I get from cheaper stores (which is the vast majority of stuff I buy, since I’m a broke teen :P) tends to wear out quicker, but I have to say, some stuff from F21 and stores like that, have lasted me foreverrrr, though it is kind of a hit-or-miss.

 I do get some things from designers if I go to their outlets (I have this huge outlet mall near me and it’s pretty great haha) and it is usually very good quality, and lasts a long time.

 I believe it depends on the store that you shop in.
 If you go to a store that generally sells clothes at high prices than those clothes probably are of good quality and will last long, but if you get something from the store thats on sale and now cheaper, that doesn’t make the item of worse quality does it? thats why i shop from both cheap and expensive stores, and always check the sale section.
 Actually the sale section is where you’ll find me pretty much exclusively the whole time im in an expensive store. but i also shop in some stores that are pretty cheap, but i’ll admit i wouldn’t buy for example; a coat to last me all winter (and maybe the next few) from there.
-I believe you don’t exactly get what you pay for; you get what your willing to spend.posted about 4 years ago
+I believe you don’t exactly get what you pay for; you get what your willing to spend.posted over 4 years ago